microsoft/CsWinRT/docs/authoring.md

 And don't forget to include a `PackageReference` to `Microsoft.Windows.CsWinRT`!

 ## Generate a NuGet package for the component
-You can add the following property to the library project file to automatically generate a NuGet package.
+To generate a NuGet package for the component, you can simply right click on the project and select **Pack**.
+Alternatively, you can add the following property to the library project file to automatically generate a NuGet package on build.

 ``` csproj
 <PropertyGroup>